|Number of Traditional Undergraduates||1,232|

-Minors: Accounting, Biology, Business Management, Catholic Educational Studies, Chemistry, Classical Studies, Computer Information Systems, Computer Science, Criminal Justice, Economics, Education, English, Entrepreneurship, Government & Political Philosophy, History, Interdisciplinary Minor, International Studies, Justice & Peace, Mathematics, Physics, Pre-Law, Psychology, Sport Management, Theatre Arts, and Theology.
+Minors: Accounting, Bioethics, Biology, Business Management, Catholic Educational Studies, Chemistry, Classical Studies, Computer Information Systems, Computer Science, Criminal Justice, Dance, Digital Humanities, Economics, Education, English, Entrepreneurship, Government & Political Philosophy, History, Interdisciplinary Minor, International Studies, Justice & Peace, Mathematics, Philosophy, Physics, Pre-Law, Psychology, Sport Management, Theatre Arts, Theology, and Writing.

 What are the three most popular majors or specialty disciplines for undergraduate students, and about what percentage of undergraduate students specialize in these disciplines?